 Relationships can have a major influence on our health and wellbeing.
 Relationships expand beyond our interactions with close intimate partners; it can be a relationship with family members, work colleagues, friends, or coaches.
-When you’re in healthy relationships, you feel positive and secure.
+When you’re in healthy relationships, you feel secure, encouraged and able to openly communicate.
 With unhealthy relationships, you are more likely to feel upset, hurt and bad about yourself.
 With any relationship, there are going to be moments of joy and sadness.
 That’s natural.
 However, if you are experiencing more negatives than positives, it might be worth exploring is this relationship healthy for you.

 It can be difficult when in a relationship to distinguish the difference between what is healthy and unhealthy.
 It can be even more difficult to know the difference when we have never experienced a healthy relationship before.
 Indicators of healthy relationships include feeling loved, cared for, respected, comfortable about yourself, can be your true self and can communicate openly to your partner.

 When in an unhealthy relationship, you may feel sadness, guilt, worthlessness, trapped, anxious, not being able to be your true self, and unable to communicate openly.
 Other indicators include a lot of ups and downs i.e. one day feeling wonderful, the next day feeling awful.
 Any form of abuse (e.g. physical, psychological/emotional, financial, sexual) are also signs of an unhealthy relationship.